cloudmesh/classes/docs/source/projects.rst

 should be done by Ansible Playbooks.
 For example, take NIST Facial Recognition software and run with Hadoop clusters.
 Change serial calculation to be executed in parallel.
 Writing map and reduce functions may be necessary in Java, Python or Scala.
-If data analytics is the area that you are interested, you may try to develop new algorithms for complex face detection.
+Write Ansible Playbooks to install and configure your software packages within a few commands.
+If data analytics is the area that you are interested, you may try to develop new techniques to improve performance or implement parallel algorithms for complex face detection.
 Developing parallel programs would be involved in most cases.
-There are many other possibilities.
-For instance, take hadoop-ansible-stacks and create new roles and addons.
-Add Hives or update Spark with the latest release using parameters or definition in YAML.
-If you focus on managing systems and software deployments, think about how to balance load by adding/removing additional nodes or how to apply patches on particular nodes.
+There are other possibilities as well.
+For instance, take hadoop-ansible-stacks which consists of basic components of Hadoop and append new software tools by writing new playbooks in roles and addons.
+You could add Hives or update Spark with the latest release using parameters or definition in YAML.
+If you focus on managing systems and software deployments, think about how to manage traffics by adding/removing additional nodes or how to apply new patches or fix bugs on particular nodes.

 Project Type
 -------------------------------------------------------------------------------